-The American Academy of Adoption Attorney’s Family Formation Charitable Trust provides financial assistance to those individuals and nonprofit organizations seeking to build families through adoption and assisted reproductive technology.
+The Academy of Adoption and Assisted Reproduction Attorneys Family Formation Charitable Trust provides financial assistance to those individuals and nonprofit organizations seeking to build families through adoption and assisted reproductive technology.
 Grants will range from $500.00 to $2,000.00.
 Application submission deadlines are September 1 and March 1 of each year.
-The application process is open to individuals or couples, seeking to build their family through adoption or assisted reproduction.
+The application process is open to individuals or couples seeking to build their family through adoption or assisted reproduction.
 At least one prospective parent in a relationship will be required to be a United States citizen.
 There is a $25 application fee, payable by check.

 Journey to Parenthood helps couples and individuals dealing with infertility achieve their dreams of becoming parents by providing financial and emotional support along their journey, as well as to provide education and resources.
 Grants awarded are up to $10,000.

-Founded in 2004, Angels of Hope is a 501(c)3 registered nonprofit organization.
-Our Board is comprised of Business Executives and Business Owners with a single mission; to provide financial assistance and other programs to families battling any type of cancer, anywhere in Michigan.
+Angels of Hope Foundation is a 501(c)3 registered nonprofit organization founded in 2004.
+The Board is comprised of Business Executives and Business Owners with a single mission; to provide financial assistance and other programs to families battling any type of cancer, anywhere in Michigan.
 With 98% of donations and proceeds from events directly supporting our families, we ensure every dollar does the most good.

 The Samantha and Kyle Busch Bundle of Joy Fund is dedicated to advocating for infertility education and awareness and removing financial barriers by granting monetary awards to couples who require fertility treatments to have their own bundle of joy.

-At LIVESTRONG, we fight for more than 32.6 million people around the world affected by cancer now.
-We provide direct services, we connect people and communities with the services they need, and we call for state, national, and world leaders to help fight this disease.
-This is LIVESTRONG.
-LIVESTRONG Fertility is dedicated to providing reproductive information, resources and financial support to survivors whose cancer and its treatment present risks to their fertility.
-LIVESTRONG Fertility helps bridge this gap by offering access to discounted fertility preservation services and free medications, giving survivors the chance to build a family.
+LiveStrong Foundation fights for more than 32.6 million people around the world affected by cancer now, provides direct services, connects people and communities with the services they need, and calls for state, national, and world leaders to help fight this disease.
+LiveStrong is dedicated to providing reproductive information, resources and financial support to survivors whose cancer and treatment presents risks to their fertility.
+LiveStrong bridges this gap by offering access to discounted fertility preservation services and free medications, giving survivors the chance to build a family.

-The Gift of Parenthood grant can be used to cover any expenses associated with assisted reproduction such as IUI, IVF, egg and sperm donation, egg freezing, and surrogacy.
+Gift of Parenthood Foundation provides grants that can be used to cover any expenses associated with assisted reproduction such as IUI, IVF, egg and sperm donation, egg freezing, and surrogacy.
 Grants are awarded several times a year based on the availability of funds.

-Hope for Fertility awards $500 – $3,500 grants in June to legally-married couples who are U.S. citizens with an infertility diagnosis.
+The Hope for Fertility Foundation awards $500 – $3,500 grants in June to legally-married couples who are U.S. citizens with an infertility diagnosis.

 Starfish Fertility Foundation offers IVF grants to any person in the U.S. without coverage.

-The Samfund provides a family building grant of up to $4,000 for cancer survivors.
+The Samfund Grant provides a family building grant of up to $4,000 for cancer survivors.